-A. Tazarotene (Tazorac):
+- A. Tazarotene (Tazorac):

-Try to apply tazarotene on your scalp psoriasis that can help you to get rid of psoriasis.
+Try to apply tazarotene on your scalp psoriasis which can help you to get rid of psoriasis.
 Before using it try to mix Tazarotene with steroids.

 Try to apply it to your scalp psoriasis at bedtime.
 Try to wash it in the morning when you wake up.

-B. Medicated shampoos:
+- B. Medicated shampoos:

 Try using medicated shampoos on your hair for treating your psoriasis.
 It is an effective treatment.

 You need to use shampoos that contain clobetasol propionate.
 It is safe.
 Try to use it daily for 4 weeks or maybe less.

 - C. Scale-softening agents:

 If you have scalp psoriasis then try using scale-softening agents.

 Try to apply calcipotriene on your scalp psoriasis which can help you to get rid of psoriasis.
 It is a synthetic type of vitamin D-3.
 Also to increase, its effectiveness tries to mix calcipotriene with a steroid.

-Try to using(apply) it on your scalp psoriasis at often bedtime.
+Try to use (apply) it on your scalp psoriasis at often bedtime.

 These are anti-inflammatory drugs and also these are the most powerful and effective for treating scalp psoriasis.
 These are known as the best effective topical treatment for scalp psoriasis.

 If you want to get relief from psoriasis then you can try it.
-These can help you to lessen itching, swelling, allergic reactions, redness.
+These can help you to lessen itching, swelling, allergic reactions, and redness.

 Medications for scalp psoriasis

-A. Acitretin (Soriatane)(1)
+- A. Acitretin (Soriatane)

-C. Cyclosporine (Gengraf, Neoral, Sandimmune)(3)
+- C. Cyclosporine (Gengraf, Neoral, Sandimmune)

-- E. Injected corticosteroids(4)
+- E. Injected corticosteroids

-F. Biologic medications(5)
+- F. Biologic medications

-- E. UV light(6)
+- E. UV light

 Who Develops These Conditions?

 It is an autoimmune disorder, your genetics play a major role in causing psoriasis.
 It can occur due to infections, obesity, smoking, and stress.

 Anyone can experience dandruff at any period of life.
 It is common in ages between 15-35.

-Dandruff can occur due to several reasons like low humidity, Stress, lack of sleep.
+Dandruff can occur due to several reasons like low humidity, Stress, and lack of sleep.
 Anyone can experience dandruff at any period of life.

 Most Affected Areas In The Human Body